RANGE SET-UP IS “MISFIRE ALLEY”!

 A LITTLE KNOWN SAFETY REQUIREMENT.

-The current Model Rocket and High Power Rocket safety codes have a “minimum safe distance” requirement that states if your flying a motor of “X” size, you must be “Y” feet from that motor.
+The current Model Rocket and High Power Rocket safety codes have a “minimum safe distance” requirement that states if you're flying a motor of “X” size, you must be “Y” feet from that motor.
 For example; if you are flying a “G” motor, you are required to be at least 30 feet from the rocket, or in the case of an “H” motor, the minimum safe distance is 100 feet.
 Furthermore, because our “MIsfire Alley” launch range set-up is designed around the minimum safe distance requirement, you must be sure your launch control system has an ignition cable appropriate for the motor(s) you plan to fly or you will not be allowed to use your ignition system!

 RARIN’ TO FLY THAT ROCKET, EH?